 - Dogs should not be dressed up in costumes.

 - Dogs should not be forced to interact or do anything they don’t want to.

 - Dogs should have a collar and a tag with their owner's name and address inscribed on it (note: this is a legal requirement) and ideally a phone number on which the owner can be contacted.

 - When travelling, we would ask you to follow the advice of all the major charities and government, and ensure that your dog is transported safely by properly securing him/her in the vehicle with a suitable harness, or in a suitable carrier.

-- Always travel with a portable water and a container for your dog.
+- Always travel with a portable water container for your dog.
 Always assume the weather will be hot and sunny.
 There will be dog watering points throughout the venue to drink, and splash pools for dogs to use to cool off if required.